harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 6. In **Environment**, select the SAM environment and infrastructure definition to use, and select **Continue**.
 7. Select the [deployment strategy](/docs/continuous-delivery/manage-deployments/deployment-concepts) to use, and then select **Use Strategy**.

-## AWS SAM Basic strategy and steps
+## AWS SAM basic strategy and steps

-The Basic strategy consists of the following execution setup:
+The basic strategy consists of the following execution setup:

 - **SAM step group:** uses your Kubernetes cluster as a step runtime infrastructure.
-  - **DinD Background step:** creates a Docker in Docker container for the step execution resources.
+  - **DinD Background step:** creates a Docker in Docker container for the each step's execution resources.
   - **Download Manifests step:** fetches your SAM template.
   - **SAM Build step:** runs a [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html).
   - **SAM Deploy step:** runs a [sam deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).